LukeyBSystems/deepstatsdocs/docs/components/deepStatsManager.md

 Tools -> DeepStats -> Initialise Scene.

 After you've added the DeepStatsManager, locate it in the scene object list and assign your Configuration and Properties ScriptableObjects.

+{: .note }
+DeepStatsManager initialises a number of required properties at startup and does not support updating the Configuration or Properties at runtime